LordGolias/antistasi/README.md

 * [RHS](http://www.rhsmods.org/)
 * [CUP](http://cup-arma3.org/)

-# Replacing Factions
+# How to add a new faction

-This version supports easy replacement of factions.
 Use the following steps:

-1. Duplicate the file `templates/AAF.sqf` (for independents), `templates/NATO.sqf` (for NATO) or `templates/CSAT.sqf` (for CSAT)
+1. Duplicate the file `templates/AAF.sqf`, `templates/NATO.sqf` or `templates/CSAT.sqf`
-2. Modify the existing fields with your units, vehicles and groups.
+2. Modify the existing fields with the new cfgVehicles, cfgGroups, etc.
-3. In the `initialization/common_variables.sqf`, when the files are compiled and called, add a condition to run your files when a condition is met.
+3. In the `initialization/common_variables.sqf`, when the files are compiled and called, add a condition (e.g. a mod is present) to include your faction.
-4. Load the game with the mod of that faction.
+4. Start the mission

 Essentially, our code detects every unit from that faction, and populates the correct lists with the equipment (weapons, items, vests, etc.) that the units use.